Fort Lauderdale Employment-Based Immigration Lawyer

 At Guerra Sáenz, PL, we have represented easily thousands of immigration cases of all types, and are prepared to assist you with every aspect of applying for your visa.
 As a Board Certified attorney, Mr. Guerra has been recognized by The Florida Bar as an expert in immigration and nationality law.
 He and our entire firm can help you gather the necessary documentation for your application and can take actions to expedite the process, working to prevent any unnecessary delays.

-Contact our Fort Lauderdale immigration lawyers today for a free consultation and so we can discuss your case!
+Contact our Fort Lauderdale employment-based immigration lawyers today for a consultation.